adarlan/eks-lab/README.md

 ./generate-terraform-auto-tfvars.sh
 ```

-If you prefer, instead of automatically generating these files, you can manually edit the terraform.tfvars files directly and replace the placeholders.
+If you prefer, instead of generating these files, you can manually edit the terraform.tfvars files and replace the placeholders.

 ### Cloud Setup

-The `cloud-setup` directory contains the Terraform configuration for
+The `cloud-setup` directory contains the Terraform configuration to create the configurations and credentials necessary to integrate the 3 platforms.
-HCP Terraform project, workspaces, variables and token, AWS IAM roles and OIDC provider, and GitHub Actions secrets.
+It creates HCP Terraform project, workspaces, variables and token, AWS IAM roles and OIDC providers, and GitHub Actions secrets.

-These resources are the configurations and credentials necessary to integrate the 3 platforms.

 Run the commands below to create these resources: